 Course and research emphasis of the department's oceanographic component is in physical oceanography, ocean-atmosphere climate dynamics, and marine geochemical cycles.
 A concentration of courses in oceanography can be used to satisfy the AOS Ph.D. minor.

-The department has close ties with the Center for Climatic Research, Gaylord Nelson Institute for Environmental Studies, Center for Sustainability and the Global Environment, Space Science and Engineering Center, Cooperative Institute for Meteorological Satellite Studies, National Weather Service, and State Climatologist.
-The department is the only department within the College of Letters and Science to have been designated a Center of Excellence in the field of earth system science.
+The department has close ties with the Center for Climatic Research, The Nelson Institute for Environmental Studies, Center for Sustainability and the Global Environment, Space Science and Engineering Center, Cooperative Institute for Meteorological Satellite Studies, National Weather Service, and the State Climatologist Office.

 Job opportunities have been strong within the United States for people with graduate degrees in atmospheric and oceanic sciences.
 The government hires a large number of meteorologists with advanced degrees, as do many private forecasting companies and air quality consulting firms.
 In addition, there are openings for experts at various government and university research labs.